 They say good things come to those who wait, and Amazon’s No-Rush Rewards are a literal interpretation of that statement.
 The service is geared towards Amazon Prime members who are willing to wait extra time for their item to arrive.
-At checkout, just choose to get your items within five business days instead of the typical two-day shipping period.
-In exchange, you'll earn account credits or discounts on Amazon products.
+At checkout, just choose to get your items within six business days instead of the typical two-day shipping period.
+In exchange, you’ll earn account credits or discounts on Amazon products.
 These rewards vary, but range from a $1 Amazon Digital Service credit to a $20 discount on Amazon Home Services.

 How to Check Your Amazon No Rush Credit Balance